tambatd/-Mustang_Bronco_GUI/README.md

 The top right box raises or lowers the temperature by 1, while the bottom box is used to type in a number.

+*NOTE: YOU CAN TYPE IN ANY POSITIVE NUMBER INTO THE BOTTOM BOX FOR TESTING PURPOSES*
 ## App logic
 The algorithm to decide which word gets printed out can be found in logic.js